InMidrug/Elimi-kansc/README.md

 3. Click the "upload file" button;
 4. Select your CSV file or xlsx file;

-Note: your CSV file or xlsx file must contain at least one "smiles" column, and the calculation speed is about 35 smiles/ second.
+Note: your CSV file or xlsx file must contain at least one "smiles" column, and the calculation speed is about 35 smiles/ second (R7 5800H).

 Please note the CPU usage!